LilyAsFlora/Ririi/README.md

 ### Syllable Shape

-Rirī permits both open and closed syllables.
+Rirī permits both open and closed syllables, using a pattern of **(C)(C)V(C)**.

 General constraints:

-- The maximum number of codas in any given syllable is 1.
+- All syllables have a nucleus
+- Maximum 1 coda
-- Codas may only feature nasals and unvoiced plosives & affricates.
+- Only nasals and unvoiced plosives & affricates in codas
+- Maximum of 2 consonants in onset
+- Only liquids in secondary onset consonants
+- No consonantal clusters joining liquids and fricatives
+- The first consonant in a complex onset must be an obstruent

 ### Stress